-All information presented below (text, banners, video) may be used freely, without Bee Breeders' written permission, by any media, but only for purposes relating to the The Last Genocide Memorial competition.
+All information presented below (text, banners, video) can be used freely, without Buildner' written permission, by any media, but only for purposes relating to the Last Genocide Memorial competition.

 For potential media partners who are interested in covering competition winners, please contact us at: [email protected]